deepanshs/mrsimulator/docs/getting_started.rst

     >>> from mrsimulator.methods import one_d_spectrum

-and run the simulation using
+To run the simulation use,

 .. doctest::